Scifabric/pybossa/doc/customizing.rst

 Results page
 =============

-PyBossa allows you to present a results page for your server.
+PYBOSSA allows you to present a results page for your server.
 Add a file named _results.html to the home directory in the templates folder and you'll be able to show results about your project from one place: